 (3) Regulation 6U applies to a nomination that has effect because of the operation of subregulation (2) as if the nomination had been made by the licensee of the child care service.

-[Regulation 11 inserted in Gazette 6 Jan 2012 p.
+[Regulation 11 inserted: Gazette 6 Jan 2012 p.
 14.]

 Schedule 1 — Forms